masonmollenkamp/ctf/Event2/README.md

+# Objective

+5 Minutes to score as many points as possible by running Jared.py or Mason.py

 # Setup

+* Python 2 is installed on the server
-Score.cmd runs score.py on jared's workstation after Alexa starts a 5 minute time.
+* Score.cmd runs score.py on jared's workstation after Alexa starts a 5 minute time.
-When the timer ends, done.py is run and score.txt is viewed.
+* When the timer ends, done.py is run and score.txt is viewed.

-# Objective

-5 Minutes to score as many points as possible.

 # Rules